-NOTICES uplands should be re-vegetated with native species.
-Additional measures may also be employed to avoid or minimize effects to the species between the lease sale stage and lease development stage.
-These additional measures will be developed and implemented in coordination with the U.S. Fish and Wildlife Service.
+LEASE NOTICES Where technically and economically feasible, use directional drilling or multiple wells from the same pad to reduce surface disturbance and eliminate drilling in suitable habitat.
+Ensure that such directional drilling does not intercept or degrade alluvial aquifers.
+Ensure that water extraction or disposal practices do not result in change of hydrologic regime that would result in loss or degradation of riparian habitat.
+Re-vegetate with native species all areas of surface disturbance within riparian areas and/or adjacent uplands.
+Additional measures to avoid or minimize effects to the species may be developed and implemented in consultation with the U.S. Fish and Wildlife Service between the lease sale stage and lease development stage to ensure continued compliance with the ESA.
 LIGHT AND SOUND UT-LN-115 In accordance with the Vernal RMP Decision MIN-5, the BLM will seek to minimize light and sound pollution within the project area using the best available technology such as installation of multi-cylinder pumps, hospital sound reducing mufflers, and placement of exhaust systems to direct noise away from noise sensitive areas (e.g., sensitive habitat, campgrounds, river corridors, and Dinosaur National Monument).
 Light pollution will be mitigated by using methods such as limiting height of light poles, timing of lighting operations (meaning limiting lighting to times of darkness associated with drilling and work over or maintenance operations), limiting wattage intensity, and constructing light shields.
 If a determination is made that natural barriers or view sheds will meet these mitigation objectives, the above requirements may not apply.
 FLOODPLAIN MANAGEMENT UT-LN-128 The lessee/operator is given notice that, in accordance with Executive Order 11988, to avoid adverse impact to floodplains 1) facilities should be located outside the 100 year floodplain, or 2) would be minimized or mitigated by modification of surface use plans within floodplains present within the lease.
-GREATER SAGE-GROUSE - DISTURBANCE CAP UT-LN-129 Manage discrete anthropogenic disturbances, whether temporary or permanent, so they cover less than 3 percent of 1) PHMA associated with a GRSG population area (referred to as biologically significant units {BSU} when coordinating across state lines) and 2) within the proposed project analysis area, on all lands (regardless of ownership) at each level.
-(See Appendix E of the GRSG Approved RMP Amendment for disturbance calculation instructions) GREATER SAGE-GROUSE - DENSITY LIMITATION UT-LN-130 Limit the density of energy and mining facilities within Priority Habitat Management Areas (PHMA) during project authorization to an average of one energy/mineral facility per 640 acres on all lands (regardless of land ownership) in PHMA within a proposed project analysis area to protect PHMA and the life-history needs of GRSG from habitat loss and GRSG populations from disturbance and limit fragmentation in PHMA.
-UT-LN-131 GREATER SAGE-GROUSE - NET CONSERVATION GAIN In Priority and General Habitat Management Areas (PHMA and GHMA) all actions that result in habitat loss and degradation will require mitigation that provides a net conservation gain to the Greater Sage-Grouse (GRSG).
+GREATER SAGE-GROUSE - DISTURBANCE CAP UT-LN-129 Manage discrete anthropogenic disturbances, so they cover less than 3 percent of 1) PHMA associated with a Greater Sage-Grouse (GRSG) population area (referred to as biologically significant units {BSU} when coordinating across state lines) and 2) within the proposed project analysis area, on all lands (regardless of ownership) at each level.
+(See Appendix E of the 2015 GRSG Approved RMP Amendment for disturbance calculation instructions.)
+GREATER SAGE-GROUSE - DENSITY LIMITATION UT-LN-130 Limit the density of energy and mining facilities within Priority Habitat Management Areas (PHMA) during project authorization to an average of one energy/mineral facility per 640 acres on all lands (regardless of land ownership) in PHMA within the proposed project analysis area to protect PHMA and the